AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 "From the time of Constantine," says Schaff, "church discipline declines; the whole Roman world having become nominally Christian, and the host of hypocritical professors multiplying beyond all control."
-It was during Constantine\'s reign that, among other foreign corruptions, monasticism came into Christianity, from the Hindu religions and other sources, and gave rise to those ascetic organizations so foreign to the spirit of the author of our religion, and so productive of error and
+It was during Constantine's reign that, among other foreign corruptions, monasticism came into Christianity, from the Hindu religions and other sources, and gave rise to those ascetic organizations so foreign to the spirit of the author of our religion, and so productive of error and